-You can do this on your own, but if you are participating in premarital counseling, let your counselor guide this discussion.
-You will want to disclose the debts you already have, such as student, auto or home loans, and credit-card debt.
+You will want to disclose the debts you already have, such as student, auto, home loans, and credit-card debt.

 If this is not your first marriage, share with your partner any alimony and child support obligations you have.
-Talk about your bank accounts and what’s in them: checking, savings, investment, etc. Decide how your individual finances will be managed once you are married: joint account, separate accounts or both?
+Please talk about your bank accounts and what’s in them: checking, savings, investment, etc.

 3. Use debit cards instead of credit cards for expenditures

 Have you ever, in the past, hidden any purchases or gotten into too much credit card debt due to overspending?
 If this is the case, perhaps cutting up your credit cards and using only debit cards makes good financial sense for you.

 4. Define short-term and long-term goals for your money

 You should both agree on saving for retirement and establishing an emergency fund in case of loss of a job.
 How much would you like to put into a savings account each month?